BU-Neuromics/de_toolkit/docs/de.rst

 .. important::

     The model formulas in this module use the :doc:`patsy_lite` mini-language.
 Be sure to read that first before writing your models!

+    Also remember to filter prior to differential expression analysis.
+The number of genes provided for hypothesis testing may affect the results.
+    You may need to filter out genes that have zero expression in all of the samples you are interested in.

 Differential expression tools.
 Each of these mthods accepts a design formula, a counts matrix file, and a column data file.
 The design formula is specified